logzio/logz-docs/_source/user-guide/kibana/log-highlighter.md

 ## Using Log Highlighter

-Navigate to your [Log analytics](https://app.logz.io/#/dashboard/kibana/discover/) dashboard.
+Navigate to your [Log analytics](https://app.logz.io/#/dashboard/kibana/discover/) Discover view.

 Filter or search for the relevant logs you want to view.